Welcome to Internwise UK

 Office Reopening after Pandemic – Employer Essentials

-As the Covid-19 takes a break, many companies have decided to reopen their office.
+With the easing of COVID-19 restrictions, many companies are focusing on office reopening guidelines to ensure a safe return for their employees.
 A lot of them could have already opened them even with a relatively limited staff.
-Companies hold the obligation to provide a safe and healthy work atmosphere to their employees.
+Employers must prioritize post-pandemic workplace safety to protect their employees and maintain business continuity..
 No one would want to work for you again if you couldn't make sure the office was safe and had all the tools people need to do their jobs.

 Besides the employees, there are other people who have a stake in the matter and need to know what you have planned.
 You can't make a promise to a client and then have a sick worker take time off, which affects the work, just because there was a flaw in the way your office reopened after the pandemic.